bvm-org/bvm/README.md

 dictionary and segment declarations) which are not strictly necessary though in practise it is not anticipated these restrictions will cause any difficulties for users of the assembler.
-The assembly format however does support some very useful short-hands and is less syntactically noisy than writing the JSON object file format directly.
+The assembly format however does support some very useful shorthands and is less syntactically noisy than writing the JSON object file format directly.
 As mentioned above, the example implementation in JavaScript, including the assembler, minimises to 60kB.
 Given this, it